FAQs - Dependent Eligibility Verification

 HMS will scan employee documentation into a secure database and check that employees have submitted the necessary documentation for all dependents.
 Once this is complete, HMS will shred the copies through a certified destruction process.
 At the end of the project, HMS will securely remove and destroy all documents saved in the database.

-What happens if documentation is not provided for eligible dependents during the verification process?
+What happens if documentation is not provided for an employee's dependent(s) during the verification process?

 How will employers know which dependents are to be disenrolled from coverage?

-Once HMS collects supporting documentation from health plan subscribers to verify dependent eligibility, they will develop a report identifying those dependents that are not eligible and should be disenrolled from coverage.
+Once HMS collects supporting documentation from health plan subscribers to verify dependent eligibility, they will develop an Ineligible Dependent Report identifying those dependents that are not eligible and should be disenrolled from coverage.
 Employers will be able to access these reports from HMS's secure website.
 Based on the reports, HBOs are responsible for removing ineligible dependents of active employees in a timely manner; CalPERS will remove ineligible retiree dependents.

 What happens if an employee provides documentation after the dependents are disenrolled?

 If employees have documentation to submit after their cycle ends, they must submit it to their employer.
 If the employee provides acceptable documentation, they may re-enroll their verified dependent(s) using the new DEV reason code 219, “Dependent Eligibility Verification Re-Enrollment,” available as of January 26, 2014.
 Or, upon the employee’s request, CalPERS can rescind the health enrollment transaction if documentation is provided within 90 days of the disenrollment to prevent a lapse of coverage.
 If documentation is received after 90 days of the disenrollment, the employer must process a re-enrollment of the dependent for the employee on a prospective basis.